Relationship Counseling in San Francisco

 You Might Fear That Being Authentic Will End Your Relationship

-Maybe you feel that in order to keep the peace in your relationship, you need to compromise on your own desires, but you’ve gotten so accustomed to pushing your own needs to the backburner that you’re forgetting who you are.
+Maybe you feel that, in order to keep the peace in your relationship, you’ve had to compromise so much that your own desires have faded into the background.
+Over time, pushing your needs aside can make you lose sight of who you are.

 two men and a baby